 Initiate a conversation with your customer.
 Remember this conversation isn’t about you and your business, and what you can offer them.
 The initial conversations is all about them – and what their pain points are, or what their plans are going forward, what they need and what they want.

 Once you are armed with this knowledge, you’re in a much more informed position.
 You are now far more likely to move down a fruitful path that will yield profitable outcomes, rather than “up another dry gully”.
 And always remember – it’s all about creating the win:win:win.

 Want to understand how to make your business stand out?

 To make your business stand out – a customer-centric approach and identification of your Unique Selling Distinction (USD) are absolutely vital.
 To create value, you must understand what makes you special or remarkable.

-These are all a core focus of the ABDI CEO Mentoring Program.
+These are all a core focus of the ABDI Agri-Business Management Program.

 The Program is designed to help you understand how to make a difference to the important things in your agribusiness – the things that are really holding your business back and the how to capitalise on the opportunities out there waiting for you.